64 Types of Roofing • Complete List of Roofing Materials

 This page provides an overview and a brief introduction to all the various types of roofing used on buildings in the world today.

-By “types of roofing” we don’t just mean the primary roofing materials themselves, but also the different ways the materials can be put together to form the roof, the way they function to keep water out, and all the associated traditions, techniques, and performance attributes.
+By “types of roofing” we don’t just mean the primary types of roofing materials themselves, but also the different ways the roofing materials can be put together to form the roof, the way they function to keep water out, and all the associated traditions, techniques, and performance attributes.

 This is important to note because otherwise it is hard to be clear when talking about roofing types.

-On the internet you can find many lists of “roofing types” which are really just lists of primary materials.
+On the internet you can find many lists of the different types of roofing which are really just lists of primary roofing materials.
 We don’t think that’s really accurate, because the same material can fall under more than one roofing category.
 A thorough “types of roofing” list should include roofing categories and roofing system types as well as roofing materials.

 “Low-slope roofing” includes more than a dozen different material types, and a specific material, let’s say copper, can be used in both low-slope and steep slope roofing.